Private use of employer provided vans

-If your employee pays for the cost of running the van, the cash equivalent should be reduced by the amount paid.
+If your employee makes payments directly to you for the cost of running the van, the cash equivalent should be reduced by the amount paid.

 Your employee may not have use of the van for the full year.
 This may be because your employee: